creationix/howtonode.org/articles/how-to-module.markdown

 error, and since the tests are very low-level, that is a good system.

 Other projects find it useful to use test harnesses like vows or expresso.
-Whatever testing option you go with, it's worth it.
+Whatever testing option you go with, it’s worth it.
 Write tests.

 If you are writing a re-usable program that you want to distribute to